charon-bo/charon-bo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-# 📖 Personal profile
+# 📖 Personal Profile
 Shilong Mu received his B.S. degree in Electronic Information Engineering from [China University of Mining and Technology](https://www.cumt.edu.cn/) in 2022.
-He is currently pursuing his M.S. degree in Data Science and Information Technology at Smart Sensing and Robotics group [(SSR Group)](https://ssr-group.net/index.html) at [Tsinghua University](https://www.tsinghua.edu.cn/en/).
-He concentrated on the research topic of robotic sensing and embodied AI under the guidance of [Professor Wenbo Ding](https://scholar.google.com/citations?user=xo2FkgIAAAAJ&hl=zh-CN) in SSR Group.
+He is currently pursuing his M.S. degree in Data Science and Information Technology at the Smart Sensing and Robotics group [(SSR Group)](https://ssr-group.net/index.html) at [Tsinghua University](https://www.tsinghua.edu.cn/en/).
+His research focuses on robotic sensing and embodied AI, under the guidance of [Professor Wenbo Ding](https://scholar.google.com/citations?user=xo2FkgIAAAAJ&hl=zh-CN) in the SSR Group.

-During my studies, I received **national scholarships** for both graduate students (THU) and undergraduates (CUMT).
+During his studies, Shilong received **national scholarships** for both graduate students (THU) and undergraduates (CUMT).

-# 📝 Research interests
+# 📝 Research Interests
 Shilong Mu's academic and research endeavors are centered around the cutting-edge domains of:
 - **Tactile sensing**
-- **Human-machine interface**
+- **Human-machine interfaces**
 - **Embodied AI**

-Feel free to reach out for collaboration and discussion of research ideas.
+Feel free to reach out for collaboration or discussions about research ideas.

-Email: msl22 [AT] mails.tsinghau.edu.cn
+Email: msl22 [AT] mails.tsinghua.edu.cn

 <span class='anchor' id='-News'></span>
 # 🔥 News

-[2024/10] Shilong won the **national scholarships** for graduate students at Tsinghua University!
+[2024/10] Shilong was awarded the **National Scholarship** for graduate students at Tsinghua University!

-[2024/08] Our work “HandySense: A Multimodal Collection System for Human Two-Handed Dexterous Manipulation” has been accepted by MobiCom PICASSO 2024.
+[2024/08] Our work, “HandySense: A Multimodal Collection System for Human Two-Handed Dexterous Manipulation,” has been accepted by MobiCom PICASSO 2024.

-[2024/07] Shilong, Henry, Xinyue, and Runze won the first prize of TBSI RETREAT 2024 with a prize of **¥30,000**.
-His name is **Robocare**!
+[2024/07] Shilong, Henry, Xinyue, and Runze won the first prize at TBSI RETREAT 2024, receiving a prize of **¥30,000** for their project **Robocare**!

-[2024/06] SSR Group 2021 Graduation Party Held in Shenzhen!
+[2024/06] The SSR Group 2021 Graduation Party was held in Shenzhen!

-[2024/05] Shilong attended icra 2025 in Yokohama, Japan!
+[2024/05] Shilong attended ICRA 2025 in Yokohama, Japan!

-[2024/04] Shilong won the third prize of National Outstanding Graduate Students Workshop at The Chinese University of Hong Kong, Shenzhen!
+[2024/04] Shilong received the third prize at the National Outstanding Graduate Students Workshop, hosted by The Chinese University of Hong Kong, Shenzhen!

 [2024/04] Shilong participated in the first China Humanoid Robot Industry Conference held in Beijing!

-[2024/03] Shilong’s ICRA 2024 RAS Travel Support Application has been accepted!
+[2024/03] Shilong’s ICRA 2024 RAS Travel Support Application was accepted!

-[2024/01] SSR Group has four papers got accepted by ICRA 2024.
-Congrats to shilong, xiaosa, ziwu, and chenchang!
-Research covers tactile duplexing, tactile reconstruction, multi-modal visual-tactile, flexible operation!
+[2024/01] SSR Group had four papers accepted by ICRA 2024.
+Congratulations to Shilong, Xiaosa, Ziwu, and Chenchang!
+The research covers tactile duplexing, tactile reconstruction, multi-modal visual-tactile sensing, and flexible operations!

-[2024/01] Our work on bidirectional human-robot interaction e-skin has been accepted by ICRA 2024, Japan, Yokohama.
+[2024/01] Our work on bidirectional human-robot interaction e-skin was accepted by ICRA 2024 in Yokohama, Japan.

-[2024/01] SSR Group held the 2023 annual summary meeting and conducted academic exchanges with the laboratory of [Professor Zhong Junwen](https://scholar.google.com/citations?user=AYU2uIoAAAAJ&hl=en) of the University of Macau, in Macau, China.
+[2024/01] SSR Group held the 2023 Annual Summary Meeting and conducted academic exchanges with the laboratory of [Professor Zhong Junwen](https://scholar.google.com/citations?user=AYU2uIoAAAAJ&hl=en) at the University of Macau, in Macau, China.

-[2023/10] Shilong obtained the internship offer from [Tencent Robotics X](https://mp.weixin.qq.com/s/A3mGZ6zK6WOZpPU8ks-Qsw) lab and will continue research on robot tactile!
+[2023/10] Shilong received an internship offer from [Tencent Robotics X](https://mp.weixin.qq.com/s/A3mGZ6zK6WOZpPU8ks-Qsw) lab and will continue his research on robot tactile sensing!

 [2023/10] Shilong received the Tsinghua University second-class scholarship!

 [2023/10] Shilong participated in the 8th "Fundamental Theories and Key Technologies of Soft Robotics" Symposium in 2023.

-[2023/09] Shilong participated in the 2023 Guangdong Provincial Graduate Student Academic Forum and gave an academic presentation.
+[2023/09] Shilong participated in the 2023 Guangdong Provincial Graduate Student Academic Forum and delivered an academic presentation.

-[2023/09] Our work on hybrid embedded system for the continuous monitoring of bird fligh has been accepted by UbiComp 23 SESSION: CPD.
+[2023/09] Our work on hybrid embedded systems for continuous monitoring of bird flight was accepted by UbiComp 2023, Session: CPD.

-[2023/08] Our work on platypus-inspired electro-mechanosensory finger for remote control and tactile sensing has been accepted by Nano Energy (IF: 19.06).
+[2023/08] Our work on a platypus-inspired electro-mechanosensory finger for remote control and tactile sensing was accepted by Nano Energy (IF: 19.06).

-[2023/01] SSR Group held the 2022 annual summary meeting in Shenzhen, China！
+[2023/01] SSR Group held the 2022 Annual Summary Meeting in Shenzhen, China!

 <span class='anchor' id='-Publications'></span>

 # 📝 Publications